-The week of June 8th, a whole port stakeholders came to-sylvania to tackle cyber risk ment Critical Infrastructure Guard, led a cyber risk assessgreat example of federal agentry and assess cyber risk agencies present included Na-(NIST), Federal Energy Reguder Protection (CBP), and the host of federal agencies, along with industry gether at Sector Del Bay in Philadelphia, Pennmanagement.
+Cybersecurity Assessment and Risk Management Approach (CARMA) By LCDR Josh Rose host of federal agencies, along with industry gether at Sector Del Bay in Philadelphia, Pennmanagement.
 DHS Office of Sector Engage-Resilience, in conjunction with the Coast ment in the COTP Delaware Bay.
 This was a cies and Port Stakeholders coming together to within a port.
 Along with DHS, other federal tional Institutive of Standards and Technology latory Commission (FERC), Customs and Bor-